 Student involvement and interaction is key to a quality online course.
-See this document for examples of types of interactions in online classes that meet the C-RAC (Council of Regional Accrediting Commissions) Guidelines.
-In addition, this document will help as you consider student activities and interactions that best match the course's learning objectives.
+See the documents below for examples of types of interactions in online classes that meet the C-RAC (Council of Regional Accrediting Commissions) Guidelines, as well as tips on choosing student activities and interactions that best match the course's learning objectives.

 A course approved for inclusion in the eTECH program must meet these design standards:

 Beginning with the spring 2013 semester, eTech development is for all university programs.
 If you have a course you'd like to develop using the eTech standards, please complete the following:

 ATU provides faculty the opportunity to use Tegrity lecture-capture to enhance their online courses.

 Planning on using objective tests online?
 You may wish to use Respondus Lockdown Browser.